GameShop-FOSS/Heroes/README.md

 ### What Is Heroes About?

 The first script for Heroes was drafted 2 years ago.
-It was a 20 page script that focused on themes for mature viewers.
 It was intended to have an Ao Rating for Adults Only to take advantage of Google.
 I am transitioning to an E Rated script.
 The reason we are going E is because Ao is banned in most countries.

 Heroes is a game featuring a character named Rune who is a Superhuman Angel.
 It is about the Rise of Superhumans on a local planet.
 Runes enemy will be Goyle.
 Goyle looks similar to the mascot of Github.